pacs-course/pacs-examples/Examples/src/Templates/Functions/README.md

 can bind to any type of argument.
 But then, you have to use `std::forward` to separate rvalues from lvalues arguments.

+# What do I learn here #
+* A revision of function overloading and reference bindings.
+* That it is better not to mix free functions and template functions with the same name.